biggwang/TIL/English/shadowing/7 Habits of Successful Software Engineers.md

  of course you should be ~~starting~~ `setting your own` boundaries and communication style

  **4m 44s**
- But successful software engineers are efeective communicators.
+ But successful software engineers are effective communicators.
 Successful sortware enginners make sure that they communicate clearly and effectively.
  ~~The specialy~~ `especially` if you work on a project that involves other stackeholders or you work `with your teammates` other softwatre egineers you need to make sure that `you` communicate with them.